EKANSHironfist/RLFinal/Kirthik/README.md

 - **PPO**: Proximal Policy Optimization using clipped surrogate objectives.

 The algorithm is implemented modularly and rely on shared network architectures from `networks.py`.
-Graphs of the algorithm is plotted using plot_learning_curves function in `plotting.py`
+Graph of the algorithm is plotted using plot_learning_curves function in `plotting.py`

 ##  How to Run

-###  Run All Algorithms
+###  Run  Algorithm

-To run all available algorithms sequentially:
+To run the algorithm use:

 ```bash
 python main.py